AnilKumarYogi/AIFA_assignment1/README.md

 ```

 If you want to change the number of EVs you can change it in the source code.
-We have already given some default values to the parameters above so even if certain parameters are not given the object will automatically initiate taccording to the default values.
+We have already given some default values to the parameters above so even if certain parameters are not given the object will be automatically initiated according to the default values.

 ### Output Format